Skip to content

 Alocasia ‘Pink Dragon’ – one name, two plants

-• Collision: Alocasia ‘Aurora’ and Alocasia ‘Morocco’ are both sold as “Pink Dragon” in the market.
+• Name mix-up: Alocasia ‘Aurora’ and Alocasia ‘Morocco’ are both sold as “Pink Dragon”.

 Alocasia Pink Dragon leaf with bright pink petiole.

-• Typical look: matte green blades; undersides often stay green or only darken mildly; petioles can be bright pink with less streaking
+• Typical leaf traits: matte green blades; undersides often stay green or only darken mildly; petioles can be bright pink with less streaking

 • Growth habit: more open and taller than Morocco in many setups

-• Typical look: glossy dark green blades with narrow silver shadowing; glossy dark burgundy undersides; petioles light pink with green/brown streaking
+• Typical leaf traits: glossy dark green blades with narrow silver shadowing; glossy dark burgundy undersides; petioles light pink with green/brown streaking

 Quick ID tip

-• Glossy blade + burgundy underside + streaked pale pink petioles: Morocco / ALO3.
+• Glossy blade + burgundy underside + streaked pale pink petioles: Morocco.

-• More matte blade + greener underside + brighter pink petioles with less streaking: Aurora (Pink Dragon in some markets).
+• More matte blade + greener underside + brighter pink petioles with less streaking: Aurora when sold as Pink Dragon.

 Alocasia heterophylla ‘Dragon’s Breath’